9. Scaling#

 3. Verticality.
 Comes into play when enabling farming practices across networks and movements and linking community farmers to markets and supportive policies.

 Funding is an important factor in scaling not covered in the agricultural examples above.
-In the check, your scaling assumptions Salafsky et al. [2021] provides an excellent example of developing realistic budgets based on strategic plan goals and costing those out over time.
+In the check your scaling assumptions Salafsky et al. [2021] provides an excellent example of developing realistic budgets based on strategic plan goals and costing those out over time.
 They show that to reach a seemingly realistic but ambitious goal of 500,000 tons of CO2e sequestered, a hypothetical organization will have to carry out 250 projects over a decade.
 This is when s*%t gets real!
-They then create a financial model to determine total projects, costs, tons of C sequestered, and cost/ton.
+They then create a financial model to determine total projects, costs, tons of carbon sequestered, and cost/ton.
 The upfront work demonstrates the value of testing assumptions made to carry out a plan [Salafsky et al., 2021].
 A similar analysis could be completed simultaneously, focusing on staffing and workforce needed to carry out the plan.

 9.3.
 Forest Businesses#